 When symptoms of heart failure begin progressing or patients start decompensating, there is a brief opportunity for referral to an advanced heart failure center.
 The American Heart Association calls this the “golden window.”

-Providers should consider referring a patient to the Norton Heart & Vascular Institute’s Advanced Heart Failure & Recovery Program if the patient meets the following criteria:
+Primary care providers and others should consider referring a patient to the Norton Heart & Vascular Institute’s Advanced Heart Failure & Recovery Program if the patient meets the following referral criteria:

 - Ejection fraction is <40%

 - Ejection fraction is >40% but there have been two hospital admissions for heart failure in the previous six months.

 - The patient is on Bumex >1mg PO bid

 - The patient is on Furosemide >80g PO bid